 - RUW's Assessment Policy suggests several assessment tools as guidance for instructors and mandates at least three assessments for each course: class participation, a midterm examination, and a final examination.
 During the virtual interviews, the Panel learned that the percentage allocated for class participation (20%) covers oral participation as well as other activities and engagements.
 In terms of the level of complexity of assessments, a sample of quality criteria for evaluating instructors' assessment design templates, that had been verified by subject experts, was presented to the Panel and the Panel noted that there is an appropriate mechanism in place to ensure that, overall, the assessment questions are complex and in line with NQF requirements and level.
-Additionally, the assessments' designs are monitored by the HoD every semester based on selected quality criteria. - The Panel also had the chance to review a sample of course folders/portfolios and confirmed through it that varied continuous assessment tools are utilized to measure students' learning and performance in the programme and that there is an appropriate balance between theoretical and practical assessments to assess different activities; with the inclusion of class participation as an assessment tool promoting effective learning and active engagement of the learners, particularly in an online environment. - As per the provided samples of course specifications, assessments in each course are mapped to its learning outcomes, and the courses themselves are mapped to the PILOs in the Curriculum Skills Map included in the Programme Specifications document.
-The PILOs themselves are mapped to the graduate attributes and so collective achievement of the PILOs through the assessments in the courses guarantees achievement of the attributes.
-The mapping of CILOs to PILOs in the programme is still in its initial stages and the Panel urges the College to expedite this type of mapping (as previously recommended in Indicator 1.2), to make it clearer which CILOs exactly contribute to the achievement of which PILOs.
-In addition, the Panel noticed from the course specifications and course portfolios that in some courses (e.g., 'International Politics'-INB444), there is in the assessment of the CILOs an overreliance on classroom participation/engagement in the online environment as an assessment method.
-The Panel, thus, recommends that although some measures are present to ensure the alignment of assessments with CILOs, PILOs and graduate attributes, the College should review the mapping of assessments to CILOs to ensure that they provide relevant and accurate measurements of the learning outcomes and graduate attributes.
+Additionally, the assessments' designs are monitored by the HoD every semester based on selected quality criteria. - The Panel also reviewed a sample of course portfolios and confirmed through it that varied continuous assessment tools are utilized to measure students' learning and performance in the programme and that there is a clear and appropriate balance between theoretical and practical assessments to assess different activities; with the inclusion of class participation as an assessment tool promoting effective learning and active engagement of the students, particularly in an online environment. - As per the provided samples of course specifications, assessments in each course are mapped to its learning outcomes, and the courses themselves are mapped to the PILOs in the Curriculum Skills Map included in the Programme Specifications document.
+The PILOs are mapped to the graduate attributes and so collective achievement of the PILOs through the assessments in the courses guarantees achievement of the attributes.
+The mapping of CILOs to PILOs in the programme is still in its initial stages and the Panel urges the College to expedite this type of mapping (as previously recommended in Indicator 1.2), to make it clearer which CILOs exactly contribute to the achievement of